-Another way to get Alexa to have soft, nighttime conversation with you is to enable the whisper mode setting in the Alexa app.
+Another way to get Alexa to have a soft, nighttime conversation is to enable the whisper mode setting in the Amazon Alexa app.
 Here’s how.

 How does whisper mode work?

-Whisper mode utilizes long short-term memory neural networks (LSTMs), which are a used in speech recognition.
-Alexa’s end-pointing process is also important to whisper mode.
-End-pointing is how Alexa detects when you finish speaking a command and expect a response.
-Silence is part of the input for the whisper detector though.
-By examining peak LSTM confidence data over frames of an utterance and making optimal adjustments, the Alexa speech scientists were able to solve this problem and make it so Alexa can understand and respond to both whispering and regular speech.
+Whisper mode uses long short-term memory neural networks (LSTMs), which are used in speech recognition.
+Alexa’s end-pointing process — how it detects when you finish speaking a command and expect a response — is also important.
+Silence is part of the input for whisper detection as well.